RocketChat/docs-old/content/Deployment/docker.md

+# Docker
+Rocket.Chat is a rapidly-moving FOSS project.
+We maintain THREE Docker images for the diverse needs of our global users community.
+To use these images you will need to have [Docker] (https://docs.docker.com/engine/installation/) installed and operational.

+For a description of our current branching strategy, see: https://github.com/RocketChat/Rocket.Chat/wiki/Branches-and-Releases

+#### Official image (stable and tested)
+The [Official Docker Images Repository] (https://docs.docker.com/docker-hub/official_repos/) is where Rocket.Chat's Official, stable image is maintained and controlled by Docker, and reviewed by the Docker committee.

+`docker pull rocket.chat`

+#### Latest master build image (stable and tested)
+This is an image that is maintained at Rocket.Chat's own docker repository.
+It is updated from our master (stable) branch.

+`docker pull rocketchat/rocket.chat:latest`

+#### Bleeding-edge development build image (untested)
+This is an image that is the absolute latest, untested, for those who needs to work with latest code.
+It's maintained at Rocket.Chat's own docker repository.
+It is updated from our develop (untested) branch.

+`docker pull rocketchat/rocket.chat:develop`

+## Deploying with Docker Compose
+Instead of using the standard Docker commands, you may wish for a bit more automated management of the deployment.
+This is where the use of Docker-compose may come in handy.

-Make sure you have docker and docker-compose installed and operational.
+* Make sure you have [Docker] (https://docs.docker.com/engine/installation/) and [Docker-compose] (https://docs.docker.com/compose/install/) installed and operational.
 Note: as stated by Docker, docker-compose is [not yet recommended for production use](https://docs.docker.com/compose/production/) at this time.

-Look for the `docker-compose.yml` file at the top level of the [Rocket.Chat Git repo](https://github.com/RocketChat/Rocket.Chat).
-This is the ONLY file you will need from the repo.
+* Create `docker-compose.yml` based on [our example] (https://raw.githubusercontent.com/RocketChat/Rocket.Chat/develop/docker-compose.yml).
+This is the ONLY file you will need.
 You can create this file on your own machine by copy and pasting the content.

-Open it with an editor and modify:
+* Edit `image: rocketchat/rocket.chat:develop` to specify which image you wish to use (see section above titled Docker)

-*  `ROOT_URL` to match your domain name or IP address
+* Edit `ROOT_URL` to match your domain name or IP address

 Start the mongodb server by: